Chronos778/quote.web/README.md

 ## Sections

 ### Home
 Your daily quote generator.
-See a random inspirational quote and copy it to your clipboard.
+See a random inspirational quote and you can copy it to your clipboard.

 ### About
 Learn about Quote.Web, our mission, features, and the technologies we use.